infinitemonitor/incremental-speed/README.md

 All feature requests & bug reports are welcome.
 I playtested quite a lot, but there's probably something that's broken `¯\_(ツ)_/¯`

 # To-do
-- Saving
-- Bypassing timer throttling
-- More progression?
+- More progression.
+Definitely more progression.